modern-influence-of-ancient-warriors

 - Credit and liquidity: Cash waqfs and the practice of renting waqf land on long leases (ijāratayn) allowed tenants and borrowers to access capital.
 Supervisors often lent waqf funds to merchants at low interest, stimulating trade.

-Another criticism came from religious scholars (ulama) who argued that cash waqfs violated the spirit of inalienability because the capital could be lost in bad investments.
+Another criticism came from religious scholars who argued that cash waqfs violated the spirit of inalienability because the capital could be lost in bad investments.
 However, the Hanafi school’s flexibility allowed these practices to continue.
-The system also sometimes entrenched elite privilege, as family waqfs kept wealth within a small group while the public portion often went to the same institutions that served the elite’s clients.
+The system also sometimes entrenched elite privilege, as family waqfs kept wealth within a small group while the public portion often went to institutions that served the elite’s clients.
+The practice of istibdal (exchanging waqf property) was sometimes abused, with corrupt officials swapping valuable assets for less productive ones.

 The Mamluk waqf system directly influenced later Islamic societies.
 The Ottoman Empire adopted and refined the Mamluk model, creating an even larger waqf sector that funded entire communities in Istanbul, Cairo, and Damascus.
 The legal innovations—especially the cash waqf and the family waqf—were perpetuated under Ottoman rule and spread across the empire.
 Many Mamluk-era waqfs continued to function until the 20th century, when nationalization programs in Egypt and Syria absorbed them into state welfare systems.

-Today, the waqf concept remains relevant.
-Modern Islamic banks offer waqf-linked investment funds, and some countries are reviving the idea as a tool for social financing.
-The Mamluk experience provides important lessons: endowments can create stable, decentralized funding for essential services, but they require strong governance, transparency, and adaptability to changing economic conditions.
-The physical legacy of Mamluk waqf—the mosques, madrasas, and hospitals of historic Cairo—is a UNESCO World Heritage site, a testament to how one system of charitable endowment shaped a civilization.
+Today, the waqf concept is experiencing a global revival.
+Modern Islamic banks offer waqf-linked investment funds, and some countries are revitalizing the institution as a tool for social financing aligned with the Sustainable Development Goals (SDGs).
+The Mamluk experience provides important lessons: endowments can create stable, decentralized funding for essential services, but they require strong governance, transparency, and adaptability.
+The physical legacy of Mamluk waqf—the mosques, madrasas, and hospitals of historic Cairo—stands as a UNESCO World Heritage site illustration of how one system of charitable endowment shaped a civilization.

 Further Reading and References